Nuri (rocket): 2018 flight

-GEO KSLV

-An upgraded variety of KSLV-II for geostationary equatorial orbit is under development.
-It will cluster four KRE-090 engines in the core stage, with four side boosters equipped with one KRE-090 engine each.
-The second stage will be powered with a vacuum-optimized variety of the same KRE-090 engine (KRE-090V), and the third stage will implement a newly developed KRE-010V oxidizer-rich staged combustion engine.
+Canceled future version (KSLV-IIA)

+As of 2020, further improvements were planned to be added after the success of KSLV-II program, under the name of KSLV-IIA.
+With mainly increasing the thrust of the KRE-075 of the first stage from 735 kN to 804 kN and specific impulse from 261.7 seconds to 315.4 seconds, this would have increased the capacity of a payload to 700 km SSO to increase from 1900 kg to 2800 kg.
+The overall size of the rocket was also planned to grow, to the height of 54 m and wet mass of 232 tons.

+Ministry of Science and ICT canceled the plan in 2021, criticizing it for lacking of challenge, and not reflecting the abolition of South Korea Ballistic Missile Range Guidelines.
+Subsequently, the ministry decided to develop KSLV-III instead of upgrading KSLV-II.

 Usage

 Nuri will be used in launching several Earth observation satellites, such as KOMPSAT, medium-class satellites and LEO reconnaissance satellites.
 It is planned to support South Korea's Moon exploration mission to send orbiters and landers.
 Nuri will be South Korea's first launch vehicle to enter the commercial launch service market.
 The launch cost is estimated to be around US$30 million, which is cheaper than its Asian counterparts.
 This will allow for South Korea to provide cheap launch services for Southeast Asia countries.

-An improved version of Nuri is expected to launch a Korean lunar lander by 2030.
+South Korea plans to launch a high-weight rocket named KSLV-3 in 2030 instead of improving the KSLV-2.
+The decision is aimed at narrowing the technology gap with other countries.

+Instead, it plans to develop a low-cost rocket that miniaturizes the KSLV-2 and is considering launching a military satellite to monitor North Korea.